 Ad Age recently proclaimed New York City the "predominant force in ad tech."
 That's hardly a shock, considering the Big Apple's long and rich history in the space.
 In NYC, ad agencies and media titans have long worked in close quarters, giving tech-savvy upstarts ample opportunities to fit in.
-We've rounded up 35 ad tech companies in NYC you definitely need to know.

 The Trade Desk platform lets media buyers build personalized ad experiences for targeted audiences.
 The software taps into virtually every advertising channel, from audio and mobile to video and native.
 Through the data management platform, buyers can dig into insights and reporting on these targeted channels.

 Smartly is a large-scale social media marketing platform.
 Focusing mainly on Facebook, the company became a member of the Facebook Marketing Partner Community in 2013.
 Smartly offers a full suite of SaaS tools to enable marketers to minimize manual tasks, grow their customer base and optimize their content and campaigns.

 Outbrain is a content recommendation platform that uses engagement and popularity to serve links to readers on popular sites like CNN, Mashable and ESPN.